 For our meal, we had the opportunity to taste three different wines from the Alentejo region.
 The Solar dos Lobos wines, from a traditional Alentejo family, perfectly complemented the dishes.

-Although we typically prefer red wines, our favorite this time was a white wine from Ervideira, a local family owned winery.
+Although we typically prefer red wines, our favorite was a surprising white wine from Ervideira, a local family owned winery.
 Served with the desserts, this Late Harvest Wine was the perfect combination to round up our meal.

-Eating at Café Alentejo in Évora is unspeakably memorable.
-The quality, the authenticity and the diversity of regional dishes along with the wines are unmatched.
+Eating at Cafe Alentejo in Evora is unspeakably memorable.
+The quality, the authenticity and the diversity of regional dishes along with the wines is unmatched.

 The friendly and accessible staff will make you feel at home within this historic restaurant.
-Café Alentejo offers you the perfect door to experience Alentejo cuisine.
+Cafe Alentejo Evora offers you the perfect door to experience Alentejo cuisine.

 Address: R. do Raimundo 5, Évora